jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 </pre>

 This command will perform all the steps neccessary for a bare bones ElasticSearch installation; it will create the directories at
-`/usr/local/var/data/elasticsearch`, create the _elasticsearch_ user, download ElasticSearch package from _GitHub_ and run it.
+`/usr/local/var/data/elasticsearch`, create the _elasticsearch_ user, download the ElasticSearch package from _GitHub_ and run it.

-Let's have a look around on the server again.
+Let's have a look around on the server.
 Is ElasticSearch, in fact, running?

 <pre class="prettyprint lang-bash">
 ssh -t $SSH_OPTIONS $HOST "curl localhost:9200"